NextCenturyCorporation/mcs-ingest/scorecard/README.md

 as having been on the ramp recently and the vertical distance suddenly going down by an amount that could not happen otherwise.

-#### Torque Actions
+#### Tool Actions

-Could the number of times that the agent performed manipulation actions on an object.
+Count the number of times that the agent performed manipulation actions on a tool.
 This is intended for tool tests, where the agent has to use an object to achieve a goal.
 This counts the different types of manipulation, inlcuding pushing, pulling, rotating, torquing, and moving.
 It also counts the number of times that they attempted to do so and failed.